 Let Maction Planet be your guide as you explore this world on your Tokyo Private Tour.
 The depth of Otaku experiences is diverse; checking out the insane arcades, drinking in Kaiju bars, visiting a maid cafe, shopping in the world’s largest electronic stores, heading deep into the world of models and figures, discovering amecomi (American comics) in Tokyo, paying respects at an anime shrine, searching for vintage manga, relaxing at a robot cafe, getting your inner foodie on at a theme izakaya, hunting down the limited edition merchandise and pop up eateries… and that’s just the tip of the iceberg.

-We will fully-customise your tour around your interests.
-And of course, as with everything we do, your Tokyo Otaku Tour is also a history, culture, architecture and food tour!
+We will fully customise your tour around your interests.
+And of course, as with everything we do, our Tokyo Otaku Tours are also history, culture, architecture and food tours in one!

 Unlike other tour providers, we do not focus exclusively on the otaku mecca of Akihabara.
 Akiba (as the locals call it) is the spiritual home of anime-influenced subculture in Japan, and we love the place so much we even put our feelings on a T-shirt!
 However, the unique and untouristed shops and bars are actually dispersed throughout The World’s Greatest Metropolis.

-In true Maction Planet fashion, we also have a few secrets up our sleeves – venues that are not in any guidebook, that have no English-language information about them on the web, and no other tour company is taking their guests to!
+In true Maction Planet fashion, we also have a few secrets up our sleeves on our otaku tours – venues that are not in any guidebook, that have no English-language information about them on the web, and no other tour company is taking their guests to!